Saukkoriipi/Helsinki_population_development/.ipynb_checkpoints/README-checkpoint.md

 ### Introduction to notebooks

 ##### CreatePopulation.ipynb
-Read population data from folder population_data, join tables and save result as shapefile in same folder.
+Read population data from folder population_data, clean data, join tables and save result as shapefile in same folder.

 ##### CreateStations.ipynb
 Read stations data from folder stations_data, clean data and save result as shapefile to same folder.